Wondering what your child needs to know for kindergarten? Discover the 15 practical ways to prepare for kindergarten that will help your child adjust.

 But when you leave, do so on time, and without drama.
 Your child needs to know he’s in safe hands, not in an environment where you’re bawling your eyes out.
 In leaving swiftly but cheerfully, you reassure him all is fine and you’re happy he’s here in class.

-#15: Embrace this exciting new change in his life.
+15. Embrace this exciting new change in your child’s life

 Your child will take his cues from you.
 When you worry, he’ll worry.
 But when he sees you excited for him, then he’ll enter kindergarten with a positive mentality.

 It’ll be scary, no doubt.
 He’ll have no idea where the bathrooms are, or when lunch time will be.
 He won’t know if the teacher is kind or if the other students will play with him.

 But with your support, he’ll come better prepared to enter this new and exciting change.
 There may be some tough days (“I don’t want to go to school anymore”).
 But your child will remember kindergarten and thrive in its environment.

 So, I’m already sad.
 As of this writing, this will be the last week my son will attend preschool.
 No more walking to or from school (his new one isn’t as near).
 Goodbye to his teachers, and the easy parking, and their weekly school work sent home.

 The little things that make up the preschool experience for both him and his parents.
 Because isn’t this yet another passage of time?
 Something else you can’t retrieve and go back to?

 I don’t show any of this to my son, though.
 To him, we are plugging on, excited for his new changes.
 No matter how mind boggling seeing this almost five-year-old standing there.
 (Wasn’t he just three a second ago?)

 Get more tips about getting ready for school: